ninenines/cowboy/manual/cowboy_req.md

 > application/x-www-form-urlencoded, commonly used for the
 > query string.
 >
-> This function will return `{error, chunked}` if the request
+> This function calls `body/2` for reading the body, with the
-> body was sent using the chunked transfer-encoding.
-It will
+> same options it received.
+By default it will attempt to read
-> also return `{error, badlength}` if the length of the body
+> a body of 64KB in one chunk, with a timeout of 5s.
+If the
-> exceeds the given `MaxLength`, which is 16KB by default.
+> body is larger then a `badlength` tuple is returned.
 >
 > This function can only be called once.
 Cowboy will not cache
 > the result of this call.